earthsteading/Earthship/README.md

 The minimum viable set of people you will require to build an off-grid home in Australia
  - [ ] owner-builder = you (see definition above)
  - [ ] surveyor = your local guide/friend and person responsible for empowering you to meet all the legislative requirements: federal, state and council.
- - [ ] inspector/certifier = the local government council representative who will hold you and your surveyor accountable for all appropriate documentation and certificates.
-The inspector will declare if your building is inhabitalbe, ergo legal, ergo insurable, ergo sell-able/inheretable.
+ - [ ] inspector/certifier = the local government council representative who will hold you and your surveyor accountable for health and safety.
  - [ ] certified tradies = chippies (carpenter), sparkies (electrcian), plumbers and earthworks (civic construction).
  - [ ] certified engineer = to sign off on any architectural plans you are using.